joestubbs/coe379L-sp24/docs/unit04/hands_on_transformers.rst

 2. Understand the basic components of a pipeline, including data preprocessing, model application and post-processing.
-3. Understand how to use a Tokenizer to convert text to numerical inputs and to convert numerical values back to text.
+3. Understand how to use a Tokenizer to convert text to numerical inputs and to convert numerical values back to text, including different variants on the API (returning tensors, batching, padding, etc).
+4. Work with (pre-trained) model checkpoints from the HuggingFace Hub in various ways, including with attention heads for different NLP tasks.

 Introduction to Pipelines
 -------------------------